gristlabs/grist-help/help/self-managed.md

 If using some other tool or service, here are the important points:

  * The container name is `gristlabs/grist` or `gristlabs/grist-ee`
-   (for some tools, you may need to prefix these names with `docker.io/`.
+   (for some tools, you may need to prefix these names with `docker.io/`).
- * A volume, or mount, or directory, needs to be available at location `/persist` within the container.
+ * A volume (or mount, or directory) needs to be available at location `/persist` within the container.
 It can be initially empty - Grist will populate it.
 Without this volume, nothing you do will be stored long-term.
  * Port `8484` on the container needs to be exposed.
 This can be changed